-For the reasons set forth above, the Company's existing investments in the United States, and any future investments, may become the subject of heightened scrutiny by regulators, stock exchanges and other authorities in Canada.
+For the reasons set forth above, the Company's existing investments in the United States, and any future investments in the United States cannabis market that the Company pursues under its revised corporate strategy, may become the subject of heightened scrutiny by regulators, stock exchanges and other authorities in Canada.
 As a result, the Company may be subject to direct and indirect interaction with public officials.
 There can be no assurance that this heightened scrutiny will not in turn lead to the imposition of certain restrictions on the Company's ability to invest in the United States or any other jurisdiction.
-This could have a material adverse effect on the Company, including its reputation and ability to conduct business, its investments in certain Investees, the listing of the Subordinated Voting Shares on the TSX, its financial position, operating results, profitability or liquidity or the market price of the Subordinated Voting Shares.
+This could have a material adverse effect on the Company, including its reputation and ability to conduct business, its investments in certain Investees, the listing of the Common Shares on the TSX, its financial position, operating results, profitability or liquidity or the market price of the Common Shares.
 See "Risk Factors" for additional information.